solidjs/solid-start/docs/api/createRouteAction.md

 ### Optimistic UI

 Now, since we have Javascript in our hands, we can give the user a more enhanced experience.
-Sometimes this means pretending an action was successful to provide a more response user experience.
+Sometimes this means pretending an action was successful to provide a more responsive user experience.
 This is called an optimistic UI.
 We can do this in a neat way where you don't need to manage extra state.
 You have access to the `input` on the submission, so you know what data was sent to the action.

 Using the `pending` property, you can use the `input` as part of the visible UI.
 For example, in a list of enrolled classes, you can add the class to the list before the action is complete.
 Then, if the action fails, you can remove the class from the list.